-You can find both hot water bottle or heating pads at the nearest local store or pharmacy.
+You can find both hot water bottles or heating pads at the nearest local store or pharmacy.

-On the other you can make on of your own by simply soaking hand towel in warm water, place it inside large zip lock plastic bag and microwave it for a few minutes.
+On the other, you can make one your own by simply soaking a hand towel in warm water, place it inside a large zip-lock plastic bag, and microwave it for a few minutes.

-Keep in mind to keep the bag open while placing it in microwave.
+Keep in mind to keep the bag open while placing it in the microwave.

 3. Hot Bath